union-imgcross icon

 Process Details

-Applying for a Tax Deduction Account Number or Tax Collection Account Number (TAN) Companies need to either register online or at their nearest Tax Information Network Facilitation Center.
-Processing fee and a Goods and Services Tax of up to 18% is applicable.
+Applying for a Tax Deduction Account Number or Tax Collection Account Number (TAN) Register online or at a Tax Information Network Facilitation Center.
+A processing fee and 18% GST are applicable.

 • Payroll in 100+ currencies